jluebeck/FaNDOM/README.md

 If you want to run whole the pipeline for detecting SVs on assembled contigs, you can use a python script in "Pythonscript" folder named `wrapper_contigs.py`
 -  `-q` Path to contigs file in '.cmap' file format.
 -  `-r` Path to reference file.
 It should be in cmap format.
--  `-f` Path to foldar that contains executable file of FaNDOM.
+-  `-f` Absolute Path to foldar that contains executable file of FaNDOM.
 -  `-t` Number of threads.
 -  `-o` Path to a directory for saving all alignments and SV calls.
 -  `-n` Name of alignment files